The Disingenuous 2nd Amendment ‘Debate’

 Lund, Scalia, and others simply dislike this take, or that the founders clear meaning indicated to all but them that the prohibition on infringement was meant specifically for militias and the people “from whom the militia must be taken” and no one else.
 Contemporaries of the amendment’s drafting, scholars in the succeeding century, and courts alike, however, found no merit in or need to even consider arguments otherwise.
 As above, a legitimate debate can be had regarding the identity of the people who might be “taken” to form a militia, but to exclude this question from consideration entirely is anything but legitimate.

 The moral and perhaps legal corruption of the gun industry and its sycophants led to the perversion of law and precedent born in the Heller case, and its subsequent disfigured progeny.
 Heller became the case to turn more than 200 years of consensus into the present-day poignant political debate.
 This abhorrent ruling contributed perhaps more than any other to the twisted and stupid stream of arguments some pose about gun regulation in America.
-In the above discussion concerning the fraudulent examinations of the meaning of the Second Amendment, Justice Scalia’s name emerges quite often.
-That is because Scalia was the architect of the current legal paradigm that continuously allows the near-daily massacre of people in America.
-The blood of hundreds of thousands of people stain the hands of this disgrace of a justice.
-On cases of public interest or controversy, the American Supreme Court notoriously absconds from its role as impartial jurists and adopts the role of partisan ideologues far too often, but especially so more recently.
-It did exactly this in Heller.
-And since then, the high court has maintained its partisan position on the issue and lower courts remain bound by its deplorable precedents.

 If one starts by asking, not whether or not the amendment protected an individual right, but why the amendment was included in the first place, a very different set of concerns become paramount.
 Those concerns revolved around the militia.
 The men of the founding generation spent an inordinate amount of time debating the respective roles of citizens’ militias and professional armies — a discussion which had been a major topic of political debate in the Anglophone world since the 1690s, when John Trenchard and Walter Moyle published “An Argument, Shewing that a Standing Army in Inconsistent with a Free Government.”
 Those ideas, though never dominant in England itself, found a welcoming audience in British North America.
 They were key to complaints about British soldiers’ presence in the aftermath of the French and Indian War, then ramped up after the 1770 Boston Massacre and the fighting at Lexington and Concord, and were the source of Jefferson’s complaint in the Declaration of Independence that England “has kept among us, in times of peace, standing armies, without the consent of our legislatures.”